kkrruumm/void-install-script/README.md

 If the module script requires a certain value that may or may not be set by the user, you may check if this variable is set at the top of the module file, and return 1 if it is not.
 If a module returns 1, it will not be shown in the modules menu.
 The esync module is an example of this as it requires a username in order to function.

+If the module script changes kernel parameters, you may set 'kernelparam_update="true"' in the module script, and the installer will update the grub config (or run a reconfigure on the kernel in the case of UKIs) once all of the modules have finished running.
+The `amdgpu_unlock` module is an example of this.

 That's it!

 Feel free to check out some of the installers included modules for further example.